ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdate: ({ form, formEl, cancel }) => void
 ```

-If you don't care about the details of the `ActionResult` but rather the validation result, `onUpdate` is triggered just before the form update is being applied, giving you the option to modify the validation result in `form`, or use `cancel()` to negate the update altogether.
+The `onUpdate` event is triggered just before the form update is being applied, giving you the option to modify the validation result in `form`, or use `cancel()` to negate the update altogether.
 You also have access to the form's `HTMLFormElement` with `formEl`.

-If your app is a single-page application, `onUpdate` is the event you should be using to validate the form data.
+> If your app is a single-page application, you should use `onUpdate` to process the form data.
 See the [SPA](/concepts/spa) page for more details.

+When you don't want to modify or cancel the validation result, the last event is the most convenient to use:

 ### onUpdated